 2. Do Wear Blush and Lip Gloss

 To add some color to your face, apply a light touch of blush on the apples of your cheeks and apply some lip gloss to prevent dryness.

 The gloss will make the lips “pop out” more and the blush will add more color and liveliness.

-Also watch out for irritation that can be irritated with too much gloss.
+Also, watch out for irritation that can be irritated by too much gloss.

 3. Do Wear Mascara and Eyeliner if Necessary

 For your eyes, you can wear some light mascara and eyeliner to make them pop!